 Cultural communication is quite complex.

-To make the most out of cross-cultural negotiations, it’s important to build a way of thinking that focuses on openness toward different cultural perspectives.
+To make the most of cross-cultural negotiations, it’s important to cultivate a mindset that fosters openness to different cultural perspectives.

 One helpful tool in mastering this is the concept of cultural dimensions developed by Geert Hofstede.
-This framework for approaching cross-cultural communication acts as an analytical tool to explain the differences between cultures and outline how these variations impact the behavior of societies, especially in a business and negotiation context.
+This framework for approaching cross-cultural communication serves as an analytical tool to explain cultural differences and outline how these variations affect societal behavior, especially in business and negotiation contexts.

 Hofstede detailed a theoretical framework that breaks down cultural dimensions into several key categories:

 What does this look like in practice?
-Well, let’s look at power distance as an example — which is the perception of power within a society.
+Well, let’s look at power distance as an example: the perception of power within a society.

 As you might imagine, having this information ahead of time during the negotiation planning process will make a significant difference.